Title

 • Health care facility identifier

-B. Application for Encounter Data containing Restricted Data
+B. Application for Encounter Data Containing Restricted Data

 C. Reports